 Past UMaine Graduate Students

-- Alden C. Cook, PhD 2016, jointly advised with Senthil Vel in Mechanical Engineering.
+- Alden C. Cook, PhD 2016, jointly advised with Senthil Vel in Mechanical Engineering, Currently employed in Canada.

 - Zhiqiang Fan, PhD 2012, jointly advised with Zhihe Jin in Mechanical Engineering, currently a postdoctoral fellow at the Jackson School of Geosciences, University of Texas, Austin.

 - Nancy Price, PhD 2012, currently a faculty member at Portland State University, Oregon.

 - Ben Frieman, MS 2012, currently pursuing a PhD at the Colorado School of Mines.

 - Félice Naus-Thijssen, PhD 2011, currently living and working in the Netherlands.

 - Sam Roy, MS 2011, finished a PhD with Peter Koons in 2015 and currently a postdoctoral researcher at UMaine.